arcadeJHS/AngularVueIntegration/README.md

 So what?
 ----
-A lot to do, so many things to understand, and to fit into each other.
+A lot to do, so many things to understand and to fit into each other.

 > "Me and my brother Vue here,
 > We was hitchhikin' down a long and lonesome road.